Backtracking in Action: Sudoku and N-Queens

 52. N-Queens II | 🔴 |

-These problems have been selected because their solution approaches are very similar, and they are interesting applications of the backtracking algorithm in real life.
+I chose these two problems because their solutions are very similar, and they are both interesting applications of backtracking in real life.

 Game Introduction

-Here is an example of a Sudoku puzzle (source: Wikipedia):
+Here is an example of a Sudoku puzzle (from Wikipedia):

-When I was young, I tried playing Sudoku but struggled with the more difficult puzzles.
-It was only later that I realized there are techniques for solving Sudoku.
-Some professional Sudoku software can teach these techniques, but I found them too complicated and lost interest.
+When I was young, I tried to play Sudoku.
+If the puzzle was a bit hard, I could not solve it.
+Later, I found out there are some tricks to solve Sudoku.
+Some Sudoku apps can teach you these tricks, but I found them too complicated and lost interest.

-Below is an example of solving Sudoku using a backtracking algorithm:
+Here is an example of solving Sudoku with backtracking:

-I will explain the solution to this problem in detail later.
+I will explain the solution in detail later.

 N-Queens Problem

-In chess, a queen can attack any piece in the same row, column, or diagonal.
-The N-Queens problem involves placing N queens on an N×N chessboard so that no two queens can attack each other.
+In chess, the queen can attack any unit in the same row, column, or diagonal.
+The N-Queens problem asks you to place N queens on an N×N chessboard, so that no two queens attack each other.

-In other words, you need to place N queens on an N×N chessboard such that there is only one queen per row, column, and diagonal.
+In other words, put N queens on an N×N board so that each row, column, and diagonal has only one queen.

-For example, here is a solution to the 8-Queens problem (source: Wikipedia):
+Here is a solution to the 8-Queens problem (from Wikipedia):

-As you can see, for any given queen, there are no other queens in its row, column, or diagonals (top-left, top-right, bottom-left, bottom-right), making this a valid solution.
+You can see, for any queen, there is no other queen in its row, column, or diagonals (top-left, top-right, bottom-left, bottom-right).
+So this is a valid solution.

 List<String> generateBinaryNumber(int n);